How to Clean Aluminum Siding – Step-by-Step Instructions

 1. Start from the Bottom: Begin applying the cleaning solution from the bottom of the siding and work your way up.
 This prevents streaks, which can occur if the solution dries before you rinse it.

 2. Use a Soft Brush or Sponge: Dip your brush or sponge into the cleaning solution, then gently scrub the siding in a circular motion.
 Avoid scrubbing too hard, as this can damage the paint or siding finish.
+The same technique applies when cleaning varnished wood.

 3. Work in Sections: Clean one manageable section at a time, particularly if the area is large.
 This helps you keep track of your progress and ensures thorough cleaning.